 The task of providing the training and instructional guide has usually come down to the client, but when you provide ongoing CLE, training programs, and other instructional guides, you take that on board and alleviate the clients of that responsibility.

 The great thing about this is that training can be done by webinar, which means they can be pre-filmed.
 You can also opt to go on-site to client’s offices or provide written guidance.

-There is also the added option of providing videos on a client extranet, which means only at that client will get the exclusive benefit of that training program.
+There is also the added option of providing videos on a client extranet, which means only that client will get the exclusive benefit of that training program.

-You can take this one step further by adding a range of tools that can report attendance, log viewing time, and even as in short questionnaires at the end.
+You can take this one step further by adding a range of tools that can report attendance, log viewing time, and even short questionnaires at the end.
 This will help your client manage the training of their employees and is an incredible value add.

 Connecting & Introducing